 By the way, at the first training session, we noticed a more significant load on the muscles of the hips (especially - on the leads), which gives Positive Drive Fins.
 Joy from the increased speed is attached.

 Finis Kick Pro and Positive Drive Fins are not the only accessories that would be nice to have every brassiest.
-Another interesting model is the development of the American company StretchCordz, a simulator for breaststroke breasts Knee Elastic.
+Another interesting model is the development of the American company StretchCordz, a breaststroke breast Knee Elastic simulator.

 Its design is reminiscent of the already reviewed Kick Pro: it also fastens just above the knees, but it is an elastic band in the form of a figure-eight with holes for the legs.
 Knee Elastic stretches almost in all directions.
 You will not find any hard connecting strap like that of Kick Pro.
 Adjusting the distance between the legs here will not work, but it's not a problem.